Amin al-Husseini: In Nazi-occupied Europe

 Fritz Grobba wrote on 17 July 1942 that a member of al-Husseini's staff had visited Sachsenhausen concentration camp and that "the Jews aroused particular interest among the Arabs. ...
 It all made a very favorable impression on the Arabs."
 At the time, the Sachsenhausen camp, set up by the Nazi authorities as a "model camp" to be shown off to both domestic and foreign visitors, housed large numbers of Jews, but was only transformed into a death camp in the following year.
 The camp was presented during their tour as a re-educational institution, and they were shown the high quality of objects made by inmates, and happy Russian prisoners who, reformed to fight Bolshevism, were paraded, singing, in sprightly new uniforms.
 They left the camp very favourably impressed by its programme of educational indoctrination.
 In his memoirs, he recalls Himmler telling him how shocked he was to observe Jewish kapos abusing fellow Jews and that Himmler claimed he had the culprits punished.

-Generally, having provided much funding for al-Huysayni and his retinue, the Germans were unsatisfied with the return from their investment.
+Generally, having provided much funding for al-Husseini and his retinue, the Germans were unsatisfied with the return from their investment.
 He was highly secretive about his networks of contacts in the Middle East and the Abwehr complained he had given them "practically no military information of any worth."
 As the Abwehr grew disenchanted with him, al-Husayni gravitated by 1943 towards the SS.